toby7002/DailyDadJokes/README.md

 A Minecraft mod, and server plugins that tell dad jokes when player join

+## Installation

+### Bukkit

+You have 2 options:

+- Use `dailydadjokes-bukkit-<version>.jar` (a fat JAR) if you don't want to install dependencies.
+In return, it's quite heavy.
+- Use `dailydadjokes-bukkit-<version>-noshade.jar`, it is lightweight.
+In return, you have to install [MCKotlin](https://github.com/4drian3d/MCKotlin) and [MCCoroutine](https://github.com/Shynixn/MCCoroutine/releases).

 ## License

 Licensed under the [MIT](./LICENSE) license.